Categories

 Nope.

-A no-kill shelter/rescue is one with a 90% save rate, which means 9 out of 10 animals are saved.
+No-kill shelters/rescues have a 90% save rate.
+This means 9 out of 10 animals are saved.

 We say #SaveThemAll, and we do mean it, but it doesn’t mean zero euthanasia.
 Remember, sometimes animals are sick (really sick), injured beyond help, suffering from a chronic illness or are at the end of their lives.
-Humane euthanasia is often recommended to end suffering.
+Humane euthanasia ends this suffering.

 But 90% is not 100%, and 100% just isn’t realistic from what I’ve just outlined.
-Our goal (those in animal welfare – donors, volunteers, and of course the people working in it every day), is to save every healthy or savable animal.
-The number formally attached to that is 90%, but I firmly believe we save the savable ones – and if that’s 92% GREAT, but if that’s 88%, we’re still doing right by the animals.
+The goal should be to save every healthy or savable animal.
+The number formally attached to that is 90%.
+I firmly believe we save the savable ones.
+If that’s 92% GREAT, but if that’s 88%, we’re still doing right by the animals.

 Regardless, 90% Is Impressive